leoditommaso/leoditommaso.io/about.md

 But the wind have changed.
 Nowadays we, Sysadmins, are turning into a new role which happens to be called DevOps, in which my powerful bash scripts are not enough and coding skills become more important.
+That means a new challenge to face!

 I'm actually working as a DevOp at UNLP and I have my own company called [Mikroways][Mikroways], through which you could hire me.